nikovert/personal_website/content/authors/admin/_index.md

 user_groups: []
 highlight_name: true
 ---
-I am a Doctoral student under the supervision of Kostas Margellos and Sina Ober-Blöbaum at the University of Oxford.
-My research interests currently focus on Safety-Critical Control and Optimization of Complex Systems.
+I'm a Career Development Fellow in Artificial Intelligence at St Hughs College, Oxford.
+I'm working on enforcing safety in AI, working closely with the Oxford Control & Verification group within the Department of Computer Science.

-I received a Bachelors's degree in Electrical Engineering from ETH Zurich in 2019.
-While at ETH, I was the avionics lead for the Swiss Academic Space Initiative.
-After graduating, I took on an internship at the Jet Propulsion Labs in Pasadena, California, where I worked on the Mars2020 rover.
+After receiving my Bachelor's degree in Electrical Engineering from ETH Zurich in 2019, I worked on the Mars2020 rover at the NASA Jet Propulsion Laboratory.
+I completed my DPhil at Oxford's Department of Engineering Science in 2024.

+My research interests concern the verification of learned models and safety enforcement during the training of learning-based controllers for complex dynamical systems.
+My work has been applied to spacecraft trajectory design and airborne wind energy, among other applications.